They examined the pattern of credit use among the African-Caribbean, Pakistani and Bangladeshi

 - Community-based savings and loans schemes primarily meet the needs of those in low-paid work and are often inaccessible to people living on benefits.

 - Across all three communities, access to commercial credit is constrained by language difficulties, lack of knowledge of the credit industry and alleged racism.

-- The authors conclude that new legislation is not required to deal with the variety of unlicenced practices observed in the study.
-It requires a combination of enforcement and, above all, increased access to cheaper forms of credit both through licenced commercial lenders and community based savings and loans schemes.
+- The authors conclude that new legislation is not required to deal with the variety of unlicensed practices observed in the study.
+It requires a combination of enforcement and, above all, increased access to cheaper forms of credit both through licensed commercial lenders and community based savings and loans schemes.